FIFA president calls for ‘full equality’ in football beyond Women’s World Cup

 Back at home, the 7.3 million people who viewed the same contest on BBC One comprised the biggest UK audience of the World Cup so far, and on Friday Infantino reiterated his view that broadcasters have a part to play in the prize parity target.

-The 2023 tournament was expanded to 32 teams, and is also the first time the competition has been hosted by more than one country.
+The 2023 tournament was expanded to 32 teams, and is also the first time the competition has been hosted by more than one country, but Infantino said it has been a financial success.

 Infantino said: “Some voices were raised, where it cost too much, we don’t make enough revenues, we will have to subsidise.